mozilla/uniffi-rs/docs/manual/src/udl/ext_types_external.md

 ### Kotlin

-For Kotlin, "crate mode" generation with `generate --crate [crate-name]` is recommended when using external types.
+For Kotlin, "library mode" generation with `generate --library [path-to-cdylib]` is recommended when using external types.
 If you use `generate [udl-path]` then the generated code needs to know how to import the external types from the Kotlin module that corresponds to the Rust crate.
 By default, UniFFI assumes that the Kotlin module name matches the Rust crate name, but this can be configured in `uniffi.toml` with an entry like this: